-Proofreading is the task of comparing a translation with the original text; ensuring there are no spelling mistakes, grammatical errors, misunderstandings, omissions or ambiguities.
+Proofreading translations is something we do all day, every day!
+This is the task of comparing a translation with the original text; ensuring there are no spelling mistakes, grammatical errors, misunderstandings, omissions or ambiguities.
 A proofreader will also consider the style and vocabulary of the translation, and may make constructive suggestions to improve the syntax and clarity of the text.
 S/he will verify tables, figures, numbers, names, abbreviations, spacing, punctuation, metric conversions etc.

-Please contact us by email firstname.lastname@example.org, by phone on 01727 812 725 or for an instant response in UK business hours, use the Chat box to ask our team any questions you may have about our proofreading service.
+Please contact us by email email@example.com, by phone on 01727 812 725 or for an instant response in UK business hours, use the Chat box to ask our team any questions you may have about our proofreading translations or original documents service.

 If you have a translation is for internal use only, you may decide that a proofreading stage is not essential.
 We do very strongly recommend proofreading for all material destined for publication, just as you would expect with any material produced in English.